 For the past 20 years, I have studied how people rise and fall in power.
 What I have learned is that people rise in power through social practices that build strong ties and advance the interests of others—such as empathy, engaging with others, and Lincoln’s particular genius, storytelling.

-People who tell more coherent stories about their lives, with clear plot lines, characters, and themes, find greater purpose later in life.
 But once people feel powerful, their attention shifts.
 They often stop prioritizing others’ interests and the greater good.
 They become concerned with gratifying their own desires, and they become vulnerable to a lack of empathy, impulsive behavior, and stories that divide and humiliate others.